wonrzrzeczny/Asciipocalypse/readme.md

 Final remarks
 -------------
 The project started over a year ago and has already been through a major update.
 However, the game in terms of gameplay still lacks some content.
-I plan to keep working on the game (as long as I'll find time to do so :) ), to improve the its replay value and to make overall experience more diverse.
+I plan to keep working on the game (as long as I'll find time to do so :) ), to improve its replay value and to make overall experience more diverse.
 Therefore, feel free to leave any suggestions for new content/improvements that could be introduced.
 The same goes for glitches and/or performance issues you've encountered during your play.